SUBSCRIBE & SAVE 10%

 alt text

 My mornings are hectic.
-I have a five-year-old, a three-year-old, and I’m seven months pregnant with my third child.
-Life is busy in that full-body way — work, school runs, growing a human — and this pregnancy has felt much harder than my first.
+I have a five-year-old, a three-year-old, and I’m about to give birth to my third child.
+Life is busy in that full-body way with work, school runs, growing a human and this pregnancy has felt much harder than my first.
 Six years ago, I had more space around me.
-Now, I’m doing everything at once.
+Now, I feel like I’m doing everything at once.

 So I’ve become quite disciplined about small rituals that make me feel good.